Chapter 1: Lyzaria

 This wolf is even bigger than the others, and the power radiating off of him has me wanting to cower in fear.

-It is the Werewolf King.
+The Werewolf King.